dansansi/MyGamingList/README.md

 **[https://mygaminglist-ielz.onrender.com](https://mygaminglist-ielz.onrender.com)**

-> ⚠️ Hosted on Render's free tier — the backend may take ~30 seconds to wake up on the first request.
+- ⚠️ PostgreSQL is hosted on Neon and the most heavy stuff from the application may have some lag due to servers beign too far away from each other.
-> ⚠️ PostgreSQL is hosted on Neon and the most heavy stuff from the application may have some lag due to servers beign too far away from each other.
+- ⚠️ On the first visit after being logged in, authentication state may not load correctly due to cold start latency — a quick refresh fixes it (I'll work on it!).
-> ⚠️ On the first visit after being logged in, authentication state may not load correctly due to cold start latency — a quick refresh fixes it (I'll work on it!).
+- ⚠️ Hosted on Render's free tier — the backend may take ~30 seconds to wake up on the first request.